pkrll/JavaScript/Dropster/README.md

     }

     /**
-     * Override Dropify's default function onDownload function,
+     * Override Dropster's default function onDownload function,
      * for when the server sends information back.
      *
      * @param   progressEvent